harrycresswell/harry/content/writing/de-googling.md

 [Apple Maps](https://www.apple.com/uk/legal/privacy/data/en/apple-maps/) keeps your data in sync across all your devices using end-to-end encryption.
 This includes your favourites, history and guides.
 It will also hide your exact location after 24 hours.

 Living in London, I find myself using [Citymapper](https://citymapper.com/) quite a bit for travel advice.
 It’s excellent for navigating public transport.
-The only downside is that it only works in certain cities.
+The downside is that it only works in certain cities.

 I recently discovered [Maps.me](https://maps.me/) and [Organic Maps](https://organicmaps.app/), both of which use open-source data from  [OpenStreetMap](https://www.openstreetmap.org/).
 It’s early days, but the ability to use these maps offline makes them very appealing.